 A New York LLC operating agreement is a document that the founding members of a company use to establish the framework of their company’s rules, regulations, operations, and ownership.
-Provisions of the agreement may limit the liability of its members for negligence of their duties unless they do so in bad faith or knowing violation of the law (§ 417(a)).

 Unlike most other states, LLCs in New York are legally required to create an operating agreement, and it must become effective within ninety (90) days of the company’s foundation (§ 417(c)).
-Furthermore, New York law also requires that an operating agreement cannot become effective before the date the Articles of Organization are filed to form the LLC.
+Furthermore, New York law also requires that an operating agreement become effective after the date the Articles of Organization are filed to form the LLC.

 Single-Member LLC Operating Agreement – If the company has one (1) sole owner, they can use this simplified form.

 Multi-Member LLC Operating Agreement – For use by companies that have more than one (1) member.